 As you’ve probably figured out by now, I do triathlons.
 Like, a lot.
 As of June of 2016 I even qualified to start racing them Professionally.
 Does that mean I make money doing it, a little bit.
-But I won’t be quitting my day job anytime soon.
+But I won’t be quitting my day job of Travel Nursing anytime soon.
 I may not be a World Champion and sponsors may not be lining up at my door, but with each day I continue to improve and hope to be able to compete with the best!
-Every day is a battle packed with taking the steps to improve in all things swim, bike, run, while still working as an Operating Room Nurse full time and spending time with my wife Rebekah, our daughter Charleigh, and our dogs Riley and Hercules.
+Every day is a battle packed with taking the steps to improve in all things swim, bike, run, while still working as an Operating Room Travel Nurse full time and spending time with my wife Rebekah, our daughter Charleigh, and our dogs Riley and Hercules.

 How did all this start?
 Well, I did my first triathlon in March of 2011.
 I made the mistake of signing up for the “Open” or Elite wave and got passed a lot with a very novice swim, bike, and run to place me in dead center in the results.
 Luckily, I left my race number on my bike for the next month as I commuted around campus when I found a kind stranger had written a note on it.
 His name was (and still is) Mike Lambert and he told me of recent attempts to start a triathlon club at the University of South Carolina (my Alma mater).
-Before I knew it, I was addicted and after serving as Treasurer and President of the USC club, I even became the Commissioner for all of the Collegiate clubs in the Southeast.
+Before I knew it, I was addicted and after serving as Treasurer and President of the USC club, I even became the Commissioner for all of the Collegiate clubs in the Southeast for awhile.
 I also started getting faster at this triathlon thing little by little as I worked on my weaknesses and put in the time and effort to train.
 After 7+ years, the work is continually paying off, and I don’t intend on slowing down anytime soon!